 Clipboards can make for very inexpensive frames.
 At the Farmhouse, we clipped alphabet cards onto small clipboards and hung them for a large display.
 I bought our cards on Etsy, but you could also find postcards, photos (think Instamax/Polaroid style), prints, or really just about anything else to hang on a clipboard.

 Over the years, we have hung tons of photos from Costco's free image galleries.
 Their prints are really reasonably priced ($2 for an 8"x10" up to $10 for a 20"x30").
 And though I haven't tried it yet, I'll likely buy a $15 print from Jenny's Print Shop and print it at Costco as well.
 Ashley also pointed me in the direction of free images from MET Museum and the Audubon, which I'm eager to try out.

 Vintage mirrors are a wonderful way to bring in a large hanging for relatively little dollars.
 I pick up my vintage mirrors at antique stores, Craigslist, and even my parent's giveaway pile.

 SIX // Historical House Photos

 I love finding historical photos of our homes.
 We've found some from the local archives and also gotten some from previous owners.
 They are such a fun 'conversational piece' so I like hanging them where guests can see.

-And in case you need some tips on hanging art, my friend Sarah shared “the easiest grid gallery wall”.
+And in case you need some tips on hanging art, my friend Sarah shared “the easiest grid gallery wall”, and Ashley did a large Staples engineering Print for a poster…both are awesome!
 Do you have any more ideas for inexpensive art?
 I'd love to hear them!